Diabetes – understanding this condition.

 Your “metabolism” is the food processing and energy production system of your body.
 It is made up of extremely fine-tuned internal processes.

 Insulin is the master hormone of your metabolism.
-When it is out of balance and your insulin levels are consistently elevated, a long list of deadly complications are created:
+When it is out of balance and your insulin levels are consistently elevated, a long list of deadly complications is created:

 • Heart Disease